-Provide a note to include date and reason
+• Provide a note to include date and reason

-your child from school during the day, we ask that you pick your child up in the office.
+This is for the safety of all students.
+If you plan to remove your child from school during the day, we ask that you pick your child up in the office.
 No student will be dismissed as a result of a phone call.
 All students must be checked out at the office by a parent/guardian/emergency contact, and identification must be verified.